MSLNZ/msl-loadlib/docs/interprocess_communication.rst

     from msl.loadlib import Server32

     class MyServer(Server32):
-        """A wrapper around a 32-bit C++ library, 'cpp_lib32.dll', that has an 'add' function."""
+        """A wrapper around a 32-bit C++ library, 'my_lib.dll', that has an 'add' function."""

         def __init__(self, host, port, **kwargs):
-            # Load the 'cpp_lib32' shared-library file using ctypes.CDLL
+            # Load the 'my_lib' shared-library file using ctypes.CDLL
-            super(MyServer, self).__init__('cpp_lib32.dll', 'cdll', host, port)
+            super(MyServer, self).__init__('my_lib.dll', 'cdll', host, port)

-            # Define a constant
+            # The Server32 class has a 'lib' property that is a reference to the ctypes.CDLL object

+            # Call the version function from the library
-            self.constant = 1.2
+            self.version = self.lib.version()

         def add(self, a, b):
-            # The Server32 class has a 'lib' property that is a reference to the ctypes.CDLL object.
-            # The shared library’s 'add' function takes two integers as inputs and returns the sum.
+            # The shared library's 'add' function takes two integers as inputs and returns the sum
             return self.lib.add(a, b)

-**MyClient** is a subclass of :class:`~msl.loadlib.client64.Client64` which sends a request to **MyServer** to call the ``add`` function in the shared library and to get the value of ``constant``. **MyServer** processes the request and sends the response back to **MyClient**.
+**MyClient** is a subclass of :class:`~msl.loadlib.client64.Client64` which sends a request to **MyServer** to call the ``add`` function in the shared library and to get the value of ``version``. **MyServer** processes the request and sends the response back to **MyClient**.

 .. code-block:: python